-In order for the State to ascertain the effectiveness of the Program, insurers are required to file annual reports with the Maryland Insurance Administration reporting several metrics associated with the Program, including the number of policies sold, the number of enrollees, the number of long-term care partnership policies that are offered in Maryland under the Program, and the number of licensed insurance producers that have met the Maryland training requirements for the sale of long-term care insurance.
+In order for the State to ascertain the effectiveness of the Program, insurers are required to file annual reports with the Maryland Insurance Administration reporting several metrics associated with the Program for the prior year, including: the number of policies issued or delivered in Maryland; the number of enrollees for policies issued or delivered in Maryland; a list, by form number and approval date, of long-term care partnership policies that are offered in Maryland under the Program; and the number of licensed insurance producers appointed by the insurer that have met the Maryland training requirements for the sale of long-term care insurance.

-Table 1 on page 3 illustrates the following:
+Table 1, which appears on the next page, identifies the following:

-- insurers that are certified to participate in the Program, - the date each insurer was certified to participate in the Program, - the number of enrollees in the Program as of July 1, 2016, - the number of Program policies the insurer has issued or delivered in Maryland for the 12-month period ending on July 1, 2016, - the number of Program policy forms available in Maryland as of July 1, 2016, and - the number of insurance producers that had met the training requirements for the sale of long-term care insurance for each insurer participating in the Program during the reporting period of July 1, 2015-June 30, 2016.
+- insurers that are certified to participate in the Program; - the date each insurer was certified to participate in the Program; - the number of enrollees in the Program as of July 1, 2023; - the number of Program policies the insurer has issued or delivered in Maryland for the 12-month period ending on July 1, 2023; - the number of Program policy forms available in Maryland as of July 1, 2023; and - the number of insurance producers that had met the training requirements for the sale of long-term care insurance for each insurer participating in the Program during the reporting period of July 1, 2022-June 30, 2023.